squidarth/squidarth.github.io/_posts/2018-06-09-rust-threads-detach.md

 ## Futex

-The next relevant syscall is `futex`.
+The other relevant syscall is `futex`.
 The [docs](http://man7.org/linux/man-pages/man2/futex.2.html) describe it as a method that allows for a process to "wait" until a "certain condition becomes true".

-This is the syscall that is used to implement `join`. `clone` provides the `CLONE_CHILD_CLEARTID` flag that performs a "wakeup" on a `futex` when the cloned process terminates.
+This is the syscall that is used to implement `join`. `futex` and `clone` work in tandem to achieve the effect of having one thread block on another thread terminating.

-That address from `clone` can then be used in a subsequent call to `futex` that will block the calling process until the "wakeup" is performed by the cloned thread.
-Thus, with this call to `futex`, the process that calls `join` will block until the joined thread terminates.
+The high level sketch of how this works is that `clone` has a flag called `CLONE_CHILD_CLEARTID`, that when set, has the ability to "wake up" a call to futex.
+The `CLONE_CHILD_CLEARTID` has a an associated id, which the calling thread can then pass to the call to `futex`.
+Then, when the cloned thread terminates, it will send a "wake up" signal to the `futex`, and the calling thread will be unblocked.

 ## Conclusion

+Actually using `futex` and `clone` in programs is pretty complicated, which is why Linux provides higher level constructs for handling threading.
+Unless you are working on these higher level constructs, it's unlikely you'll ever encounter these raw syscalls.

-The main takeaway from this exercise was how `strace` can save a bunch of time in terms of understanding how a program interacts with the underlying operating system, and saves you from having to trace through code to get the answers you're looking for.
+Another main takeaway from this exercise was how `strace` can save a bunch of time in terms of understanding how a program interacts with the underlying operating system.
+You don't have to start by tracing through an unfamiliar codebase--the syscalls used can give a lot away about how a program works.

 Also, the descriptions of syscalls and their APIs are pretty readable.
 Don't be afraid to dig in and read these!

-While this barely scratched the surface for how threads work, hopefully you've been inspired to learn more, and better understand how exactly your programs interact with the operating system.
+While this barely scratched the surface for how threads work, hopefully you've been inspired to learn more and better understand how your programs interact with the operating system.